gayatrig19/tasty-tales-website-pp4/README.md

 #### External Packages

+- asgiref - A standard Python library to allow for asynchronous web apps and servers to communicate with  each other.
 - cloudinary==1.36.0 - media management cloudinary
 - dj3-cloudinary-storage==0.0.6 - cloudinary storage
 - dj-database-url==0.5.0 - Django utility allows tp utilize DATABASE_URL environment variable to configure